catlynbowles/rcky-mtn-feels/README.md

 - Displays seven primary emotions for the user to select.
 - User can select their current emotional state and view statistics of others feeling this way in the MST time zone and the world.
 - User can close detail window and go back to the landing page.
+- Using local storage, user can save current emotional states.
+- Fully tabbable sites
+- Mobile responsive design

 ### Future Features
 - Add playlists recommended to user based on emotional selection.
 - Find colors associated with each emotion to display upon selection.
-- Each time a user selects an emotion, post to another api to keep track of current selections happening on the site.

 ### Reflection
 During this project I developed a stronger understanding of using React to generate user friendly applications while implementing Cypress, Router and CSS to display concepts that I find interesting.
 Researching APIs, I also learned how to navigate finding keys, using API parameters, and have a stronger conceptual understanding of how to select an API for a project.